-This club is run by York Childcare and it offers before and after school care for children at St. Barnabas School and the Leeman Road Playgroup.
+This club is run by the school offers before and after school care for children at St. Barnabas School.
 The club takes place in the dining area at the back of the hall.
-Breakfast Club runs every morning from 7:45am and After School Club runs from 3.00 - 6.00pm.
+Breakfast Club runs every morning from 7:30am and After School Club runs from 3.00 - 6.00pm.